informalsystems/quint/doc/adr004-effect-system.md

 This section describes how the effects are represented in typescript code, as this is not straightforward.

-#### Entities
+### Entities

-Effects act upon entities.
-An entity is normally a list of state variables, but we also need to represent them as a variable that can latter be replaced with the actual state variables and combinations (unions) of those, in order to define effect signatures for operators.
-Imagine an operator such as `+` (`iadd`), that takes two arguments, each with its own effect, and returns a value whose effect is the combination of the effects of the arguments.
+Effects act upon entities, which are typically lists of state variables.
+However, we also need to represent entities as a variable that can later be replaced with the actual state variables and combinations (unions) of those.
+This is necessary for defining effect signatures for operators.

+Consider an operator such as `+` (`iadd`), which takes two arguments, each with its own effect, and returns a value whose effect is the combination of the effects of the arguments.
 We could write the signature of `iadd` as:

 ```
 iadd: (Read[r1] & Temporal[t1]) => (Read[r2] & Temporal[t2]) => Read[r1, r2] & Temporal[t1, t2]
 ```

 Here, `r1`, `r2`, `t1` and `t2` are entity variables, which can be substituted
-with the actual state variables during inferrence.
+with the actual state variables during inference.

 A concrete entity with no state variables and an union of zero entities are both considered empty entities, and we say them nullify the effect actin upon them.